Kipjr/mc-distant-horizons/Readme.md

 6. The compiled jar file will be in the folder `Merged`

 **If in terminal:**
-1. `git clone -b 1.6.4a_dev --recurse-submodules https://gitlab.com/jeseibel/minecraft-lod-mod.git`
+1. `git clone -b stable --recurse-submodules https://gitlab.com/jeseibel/minecraft-lod-mod.git`
 2. `cd minecraft-lod-mod`
 3. `./gradlew assemble`
 4. `./gradlew mergeJars`